 vs typing.NamedTuple

-Python 3.5 introduced a provisional module called typing
+Python ships with a module called typing

 , which is a typed version of namedtuple